She Is Coming: Composition

 She Is Coming is a pop project with hip hop, rock and trap influences and R&B elements.
 Cyrus described the three EPs to be "seasonal" in nature, and related She Is Coming to "[wanting to feel] light and feel the warmth" of early summer compared to She Is Here and She Is Everything being "colder and a little darker" as the release cycle was planned to extend into the fall.
-However, the planned EP trilogy was cancelled, due to major recent changes in her life that did not fit the essence of the project, including Cyrus' divorce from Hemsworth, and the burning of the couple's house during the Woolsey Fire in California.
-Cyrus ended up using some of the recorded material for her next project Plastic Hearts, released in late 2020.
+However, the planned EP trilogy was cancelled, due to major recent changes in her life that did not fit the essence of the project, including Cyrus' divorce from Liam Hemsworth, and the burning of the couple's house during the Woolsey Fire in California, as well as the singer's vocal cord surgery.
+Cyrus ended up using some of the recorded material for Plastic Hearts.

 Promotion

 Sam Keywanfar, founder of the media buying company MilkMoney, acknowledged that Cyrus conceptualized much of the marketing campaign for She Is Coming.
 Cyrus launched the hotline 1-833-SHE-IS-MC, which randomly plays messages prerecorded by Cyrus and prompts callers to leave a message, to coincide with the release of She Is Coming.
 International versions of the phone number were launched in Australia, Canada, Peru, Poland, Singapore, Spain, and the United Kingdom.
 The American hotline phone number appeared on out-of-home advertisements in Las Vegas, Los Angeles, Miami, Nashville, New York City, and London for four weeks following the release of the EP.
-It is a motif on several pieces of merchandise from her online store, including a condom being sold for USD$20 that was particularly discussed.
+It is a motif on several pieces of merchandise from her online store, including a condom being sold for US$20 that was particularly discussed.

 Cyrus first performed "Cattitude", "D.R.E.A.M.", and "Mother's Daughter", the lead single, at BBC Radio 1's Big Weekend in North Yorkshire on May 25, 2019.
 Cyrus performed at Primavera Sound in Barcelona on May 31, the Orange Warsaw Festival in Warsaw on June 1, Tinderbox in Odense on June 28, the Glastonbury Festival in Somerset on June 30 and the Sunny Hill Festival in Pristina on August 2.
 In the United States, she performed at the 2019 iHeartRadio Music Festival in Las Vegas on September 21.
 Tom Poleman, president of national programming for iHeartMedia, stated that Cyrus' participation was a significant factor in "driving ticket sales for the event."
 Cyrus was scheduled to headline Woodstock 50 in Watkins Glen, New York on August 16.
 Her participation was confirmed when the event lineup was announced on March 19; she withdrew from the lineup on July 30, and the event was cancelled altogether the following day.

 Singles

-"Mother's Daughter" was released as the lead single from She Is Coming on June 7, 2019.
+"Mother's Daughter" was released as the lead single from She Is Coming on May 31, 2019.

+"Slide Away" was originally released as a standalone single on August 16, 2019, and was later added to the EP on the project's fourth anniversary.